RaoUmer/docs_classification/README.md

-# docs_classification
+# Documents and Webpages classification
-This is repository for the code of documents classification using machine learning.
+This repository contain the code of documents classification and webpases classification using machine learning.